l7mp/learning-go/99-labs/03-splitdim/README.md

    - return HTTP 500 error status (`http.StatusInternalServerError`) if something went wrong and write the error message into the response body,
    - if all went well, return HTTP 200 (`http.StatusOK`).

-1. Actually implement the ``db.Transfer(t)` call from the above.
+1. Implement the `db.Transfer(t)` call from the above.
 This will require extending the below function in the `pkg/db/local` package:

    ``` go
    func (db *localDB) Transfer(t api.Transfer) error { ... }